axilmar/parserlib/README.md

 * match stack
 * error stack
 * rule state (used in left recursion)
+* methods to test and modify its state

-The class `parse_context` provides an API for manipulating and testing the above state, and that API is used by the parse nodes.
+The class `parse_context` provides an API for retrieving and setting the above state, and that API is used by parse nodes.

 ##### Customizing a parse context